joelguittet/mender-esp32-example/README.md

 In case of failure to connect and authenticate to the server the current example application performs a rollback to the previous release.
 You can customize the behavior of the example application to add your own checks and perform the rollback in case the tests fail.

+### Using Device Troubleshoot add-on

+The Device Troubleshoot add-on permits to display the Zephyr Shell on the Mender interface.
+Autocompletion and colors are available.

+The Device Troubleshoot add-on also permits to upload/download files to/from the Mender server.
+The littlefs partition mounted at `/littlefs` is used to demonstrate this feature.
+To send a file to the device, destination path must start with `/littlefs`.
+To download a file from the device the full path is expected, starting with `/littlefs`.

 ### Using an other ESP32 module